 American workers are deeply concerned about the affordability of healthcare and retirement.
 According to a recent study:

-- 67% are stressed about having money to cover out-of-pocket medical costs
+- 43% are stressed about paying medical costs for normal healthcare

 Barriers to HSA adoption